chrisnajman/code-snippets/README.md

 ## React Proptypes and Default Proptypes for an Array of Objects

-### Component

 > [!NOTE]
-> Default values for items are included in conditional statements, e.g.
+> Component.jsx: Default values for items are included in conditional statements, e.g.

 ```JSX
 <b>Name</b>: {item.name ? item.name : "No name supplied"}
 ```

 > [!NOTE]
-> The placeholder image is imported and also included in a conditional statement:
+> Component.jsx: The placeholder image is imported and also included in a conditional statement:

 ```JSX
 import placeholderProfilePic from "../../assets/staff/placeholder.jpg"